 - Track urine color—pale yellow signals adequate hydration

-Top athletes like swimmer Katie Ledecky and marathon runners always talk about hydration.
-Drinking water keeps muscles lubricated and energy levels steady during your workout.
+Top athletes like swimmer Katie Ledecky and marathon runners always discuss hydration.
+Drinking water keeps muscles lubricated and energy levels steady during workouts.

 The Best Way to Incorporate Morning Water